How Can I Get Involved?

 In order to maintain effective lines of communication throughout the schools, issues that are not solved at the building level through Advisory to the Principal are forwarded to this committee for resolution.
 The committee meets once a month with the Superintendent at the NEA-Danbury office.
 ACS procedures can be found in Appendix E in our contract.

-This group keeps informed of political activities that impact education, including endorsed election candidates at the local, state, and national levels.
+Working to address education policy, local and community issues that impact our students and teachers as well as legislative and political issues connected to public education and teachers.
+This group keeps members informed of events, issues, discussions and political activities that impact education, including compiling report cards for election candidates at the local, state, and national levels.
 The committee also coordinates the collection of the NEA Fund for Children and Public Education, and an annual Legislative Breakfast.

 Maintaining accurate membership records is critical for our association.
 Membership is responsible for registering new members, distributing membership materials to each school, and continually reviewing and updating our roster.

 How do we stand stronger together?
 Our organizing committee is tasked with keeping our members apprised of local, state and national issues that impact teachers.
 Our organizing committee works to maintain our current membership and engage our new members.
 They also organize events or initiatives for our members to keep all connected and informed.